akanearcane/akanearcane/README.md

-shit im bad at coding
+ im bad at coding pepesad